Phase 1 Attendance and Late Arrival Policy

 College-wide Policy and Procedures Heading link

 The Illinois Medicine Curriculum Phase 1 Attendance Policy is consistent for all campuses and is approved by the College Committee on Instruction and Appraisal.
 Students are expected to be in their seat prepared to engage in the session at the scheduled start time of the session.
-The process for documenting attendance requires each student verifying attendance for the session by completing a “sign in” within the first 10 minutes of class.
-Each campus procedure in applying the Phase 1 Attendance Policy is approved by the cross-campus curricular deans.
+The process for documenting attendance requires each student to verify attendance for the session by completing a “sign in” within the first 5 minutes of class.
+Each campus procedure in applying the Phase 1 Attendance Policy is approved by the cross college curricular deans.

 Each campus has a procedure by which students must request excused absences.
 Students should work with their local campus administrator to ensure they are following the correct procedure for requesting an excused absence.
 Each process has the following in common: